-On Christmas Day, the purple and rose candles are replaced with te candles, signaling the new beginn
+On Christmas Day, the purple and rose candles are replaced with the candles, signaling the new beginn

-What hopes do you have during this time?
-What are you doing during the Season of Advent to prepare for Christmas?
+That are you doing during the Season of Advent to prepare for Christmas?
+That hopes do you have during this time?
+What are you doing during the Season of Advent to prepare for Christmas? hat are you doing during the Season of Advent to prepare for Christmas?